 Being exposed, especially in front of people they want to impress, will trigger the narcissist’s rage.
 Family law professionals will witness a distinct personality change and have proof that the narcissist’s words don’t line up with their actions.

 The narcissist will be careful not to directly malign you in court.
 Instead, they will find subtle ways to make you look bad, something along the lines of: “she tries so hard to be a good mother, but I worry that her anxiety upsets the children.”
 If you react to their manipulative behavior by becoming emotional or defensive, you will look like the high-strung, checked-out parent that they claim you are.

 You must remain as calm as possible no matter what your spouse says about you.
 If you give the judge or mediator any evidence of emotional instability, they will be more likely to believe what your ex is saying.

 Stick With The Facts And Stay Calm

 Winning in court or in mediation requires backing up your statements with evidence.
 Your opinions are hearsay, but documented facts are proof.
 When you’re in front of a judge or mediator, pretend you’re a reporter.
 Lay out the evidence that provides a narrative of your ex’s character and behavior.
 Remember: don’t get emotional!
 The more you stay calm and reasonable, the more your narcissist spouse will be frustrated that they can’t get you to look bad.
 Your demeanor, and exposing the inconsistency between their words and their actions, will make your spouse reveal their true personality.

 Are you divorcing narcissist Before their “undercover” self-centered derails the process, learn how to protect yourself by formulating a clear legal strategy.
 We can help.
-To get answers to all your questions about divorcing your narcissist ex, including parenting time and parental alienation concerns, please contact us to schedule your free attorney consultation.
+To get answers to all your questions about divorcing your narcissist ex, including parenting time and parental alienation concerns, please contact us to schedule your initial attorney consultation.
 Take the first step towards securing your future.
 Call us today: 888-888-0919.